-Browsing the isles in Chamblin’s Bookmine (Jacksonville, FL) is one of our all-time favorite pastimes; it is all the more fun with boat-friends… (Hey, Totems!)
+Browsing the isles in Chamblin’s Bookmine (Jacksonville, FL) is one of our all-time favorite places.
+It is all the more fun with boat-friends… (Hey, Totems!)

 Thanks to an introduction a few years back, I occasionally listen to audiobooks via an App called Audible.
 Audiobooks are great for listening, where reading is difficult (cue walking to the beach, grocery or folding laundry).
 Some books I thoroughly enjoy listening to, as well as reading.
-I combine at least two senses to get the most out of a really good book.
 I will listen while walking or cooking dinner, then re-read the same chapter(s) at night before bed.
 It is a powerful, double-whammy, prose-parfait that I could not love more.
-This is my favorite way to deliberately savor a worthy title.

 “Our deeds still travel with us from afar,